 Targets: Legs, glutes, hamstrings, hips, core, arms and back muscles.

-Start standing, feet shoulder-width apart, soft bend in knees.
-Holding one dumbbell in each hand (palms facing in).
+Start standing, feet shoulder-width apart, soft bend in the knees.
+Hold one dumbbell in each hand (palms facing in).

 Roll your shoulders down and back to engage your lats (back muscles).

 Hinge your hips back towards the wall behind you as you lower the dumbbells along the front of your legs.
 Keeping the dumbbells close to your body (thighs and shins).
 This is a deadlift.

 Hold at the bottom of your deadlift, with a flat back and neutral spine.

 Then squeeze your shoulder blades together to pull the dumbbells up towards your rib cage.
 This is a back row.